Applied Science in Nutrition Science - BA, BS

 Applied Science in Nutrition Science/Master of Public Health

-St. Kate's offers the opportunity to apply a student's liberal arts education in the field of public health through a unique 3+2 dual-degree program in applied science in nutrition science /master of public health, global health focus (MPH).
-The dual-degree program allows students to complete their bachelor's degree while pursuing the MPH degree.
+St. Kate's offers the opportunity to apply a student's liberal arts education to the field of public health through a unique 3+2 dual-degree program.
+The 3+2 program is completed in 5 years and offers students the opportunity to complete their bachelor's degree in applied science in nutrition science while pursuing the master of public health degree (MPH) with a global health focus.